isabellaperalta/appellation/README.md

 ### appellation
 (noun) the action of giving a name to a person or thing

-Appellation is a site intended for writers.
+appellation is a site intended for writers.
 Whether you’re trying to find the perfect rhyming word for the last line of your latest poem or the definition of “aardvark,” appellation’s here for you.

-With the word you enter, appellation can:
+with the word you enter, appellation can:
 - find its definition
 - find descriptive words for it
 - find rhyming words for it